shaileshp0110/calculation-microservice/README.md

 'rrp' is the recommended retail price of a product (e.g. for cigarettes)

-'customsvalue' is the total amount paid for the product (assumed already converted to GBP)
+'value' is the total amount paid for the product (in the currency indicated by 'valuecurrency')

+'valuecurency' is the three character currency code of the currency in which the payment was made (this is optional - and will be asumed to be GBP if not included)

  'abv' is the alcoholic strength of the product